Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 	- use a probabilistic Hashing algorithm
 	- The algorithm works by estimating the Jaccard similarity based on the minimum k-mers
 	- index, store, hash, compare k-mers
+- PBJelly
+	- use scaffolding approach for gap closing
-- PBJelly,Hierarchical Genome-Assembly Process (HGAP)
+- Hierarchical Genome-Assembly Process (HGAP)
 - FALCON
 - HINGE